zcash/zips/draft-nuttycom-funding-allocation.rst

 All substantial software whose development was funded by the Dev Fund SHOULD be released under an Open Source license (as defined by the Open Source Initiative [#osd]_), preferably the MIT license.

+The ZF SHALL continue to operate the Zcash Community Advisory Panel and SHOULD work toward making it more representative and independent (more on that below).
+Similarly, FPF should also endeavor to establish its own means of collecting community sentiment for the purpose of administering ZCG elections.

 Enforcement
 -----------